SpectreKitty/SpectreKitty/README.md

 - 👋 Hi, I’m @SpectreKitty
-- 👀 I’m interested in ... gaming
+- 👀 I’m interested in ... gaming, reading, learning and coding.
-- 🌱 I’m currently learning ... some coding
+- 🌱 I’m currently learning ...
+React
-- 💞️ I’m looking to collaborate on ...  learning projects
+- 💞️ I’m looking to collaborate on ...  coding projects and web development
 - 📫 How to reach me ... email

 <!---